Wifsimster/SoftAPClient/README.md

-# Client for an soft Access Point
+# Client for a soft Access Point

 This LUA script is for ESP8266 hardware.